Classification: Tyrosine Kinase Inhibitor

 How to Take Imatinib

 Imatinib comes in 100mg and 400mg tablets.
 The dose you will take depends upon your type of cancer.
 Take each dose with a glass of water and a meal.
-Do not eat grapefruit or drink grapefruit juice while taking imatinib, as this can interfere with how the medication is absorbed by your body.
+Imatinib may be dissolved in water or apple juice if you have trouble swallowing the tablets.
+Use approximately 50ml of liquid for a 100mg tablet and 200ml for a 400mg tablet and drink immediately after the tablet disintegrates completely.
 Take imatinib at around the same time(s) every day.

-Certain medications can affect are broken down by the same enzymes as imatinib.
-This can cause the blood levels of these medications, or the blood levels of imatinib, to be higher or lower than expected.
-These medications include: acetaminophen (Tylenol), birth control pills, warfarin (Coumadin), certain antibiotics, St. John's Wort, and anticonvulsants (these prevent seizures).
+Certain medications/foods/supplements are broken down by the same enzymes as imatinib.
+This can cause the blood levels of these medications, or the blood levels of imatinib, to be higher or lower then expected.
+These include: grapefruit, grapefruit juice, acetaminophen (Tylenol), iron supplements, warfarin (Coumadin), certain antibiotics, St. John’s wort, and some anti-seizure medications.
+Be sure to tell your healthcare provider about all medications and supplements you take.

 Possible Side Effects of Imatinib